PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

 }
 ```

+After taking a look at how `poll` is structured, it becomes clear why futures do not make progress until polled for the first time.

-Note that instead of having a stack, each task holds only the data necessary to transition to the next state aka the coroutines are stackless.
+Note that instead of having a stack, each task holds only the data necessary to transition to the next state.
 Having lightweight tasks allows the runtime to handle huge numbers of concurrent operations at once.
 This type of coroutines is known as stackless because unlike goroutines they do not need a stack to hold data necessary to complete the computation.

 ## Tokio

-Go ships with its own runtime and scheduler[^morsmachine_go_scheduler] that decides which and when goroutines get a chance to run but Rust doesn't.
+Go ships with its own runtime and scheduler[^morsmachine_go_scheduler] that decides which and when goroutines get a chance to run but Rust does not include a runtime and scheduler.

-Rust isn't capable to execute futures by default, so a asynchronous runtime is needed.
+Rust isn't capable to execute futures by default, an asynchronous runtime must be provided to use the async await feature.
 Enter tokio, an asynchronous runtime for the Rust programming language.
 It provides both a single-threaded and multi-threaded runtime for executing asynchronous code[^tokio_tutorial].

 Both stackful and stackless coroutines shine in applications where most of the time is spent waiting on I/O instead of performing CPU heavy computations.